QSOLKCB/QSOLQEC/README.md

 Quantum Backend Integration. ?

 No claims of "Quantum Advantage", Unless it's already reached.
+Which would be nice :-).

 1st PR - Documentation.
 2nd PR - Lock Down Invariants and use Invariant Registry from QSOLKCB/QEC